ali-raheem/game_of_life/README.md

 Sketch uses 4004 bytes (13%) of program storage space.
 Maximum is 30720 bytes.
 Global variables use 1381 bytes (67%) of dynamic memory, leaving 667 bytes for local variables.
 Maximum is 2048 bytes.
 ```

+## Branches

+* master - the one you want for up to date code
+* print_buffer - using buffered print - no benefit.
+* unroll - Unrolling the inner loop and manually reducing some calculations - no benefit